ambossIconambossIcon

 Genetic factors [1][2]

-Overview of genetic factors in Alzheimer disease
+Overview of genetic factors in AD

-Amyloid precursor protein (APP) gene
+Amyloid precursor protein

 • Linked to 10–15% of early-onset familial AD cases

-• Since the APP gene is located on chromosome 21, individuals with trisomy 21 have an increased risk of early-onset AD due to APP. overexpression
+• Since the APP gene is located on chromosome 21, individuals with trisomy 21 have an increased risk of early-onset AD due to APP overexpression

 • Age at disease onset usually resembles parental age at disease onset (median ∼ 49 years).